schwemro/Qsynth/README.md

 > dd/mm/YYYY         | y3
 >  ...               | ...

-First define the date format and missing like below:
+First define the date format and the missing value like below:

 `Date Format` = dd/mm/YYYY